axonivy-market/market/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: ''
-assignees: ''
+assignees: Octopus-AxonIvy

 ---

-Dear @ivy-sgi, it would be cool to have the following feature in the market place:
+Dear @Octopus-AxonIvy, it would be cool to have the following feature in the market place:

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]